 ADULTHOOD: 40 to 65 years

 In this stage, big responsibilities take place thus the adult must learn how to take control.
 The adult will be more concerned with how they can leave a mark on this world.
 A family and a great career is two of the most essential things an adult should have in this stage.
 Successful adults will feel accomplished, being cared for while those who fail will feel stagnant and unprogressive.

 Significant Event: Work and Parenthood

 Ego Integrity vs. Despair – Wisdom

-Erikson’s theory gives us a framework of the development of our lifespan.
-It allows us to give importance of social relationship in one’s life.
-Erikson’s theory left an important shift in the thinking on personality.
+Erikson’s theory gives us a framework for the development of our lifespan.
+It allows us to give importance to social relations in one’s life.
+Erikson’s theory left an important shift in the thinking of personality.